 A bug out bag is built around the idea that its content will help you survive for 72 hours.
-Basically, within three days you should be able to reach safe heaven.
-In this article, we will discuss about the basics for choosing the bag itself.
+Basically, within three days you should be able to reach a safe haven.
+In this article, we will discuss the basics of choosing the bag itself.

 While people stick to the 3 days food and water quota, some will prefer to add enough supplies to last for five days or even more.
 Others will design their bug out bag in such manner that it will allow them to survive for more than a week.
-You should calculate the amount of supplies you want to carry based on the space your bug out provides.
+You should calculate the number of supplies you want to carry based on the space your bug out provides.

 Before selecting a good bug out bag, it is important to look at your bugging out timeline (source).
-Afterwards decide how you are going to bug out when it hits the fan.
+Afterward, decide how you are going to bug out when it hits the fan.
 The options you have for bugging out will affect the type of bag you select, the size of it and the supplies you will take with you.